Schlieren

 Phasing

-The second phase of new construction introduces a high-volume structure on the street side, serving as an urban accent toward the Limmat area.
-The scale of the overall project engages in a respectful dialogue with the Gaswerk area, the worker houses in the east, and the employee houses in the west, dating back to the 1910s.
+The second phase places a volumetrically prominent structure along the street edge, marking an urban accent toward the Limmat.
+In its overall scale, the project enters into a careful dialogue with the adjacent Gaswerk complex, the workers’ houses to the east, and the employee housing to the west — both dating to the 1910s.

 Vision